PRINTER TESTER

 - Refer to the table below to analyze the results.

-For occasional printer users, consider printing a test page once a week.
+For occasional printer users, consider printing a test page once per week.
 This helps prevent ink from drying out and keeps your printer functioning smoothly.

 ANALYSIS